top of page

 d) Rivers.

-4. The Kagera River: Serving as the largest tributary of Lake Victoria, the Kagera River originates in Burundi and flows through southwestern Uganda before reaching Lake Victoria.
-It forms part of Uganda's border with Tanzania and Rwanda.
+2. River Kagera: The largest tributary of Lake Victoria, this river originates in Burundi and flows through southwestern Uganda, forming part of the country’s borders with Rwanda and Tanzania.

 e) Mountains.